matthewbowling123/Engineering3-documentation/README.md

 ### reflection
 This project was difficult to figure out, Using other peoples Githubs was easily the most helpfull part and i doubt i could have completed it without those.
 Thankful to Grahams Github especially due to its deatiled documentation of this assignment.
-It also taught me a lot about CPython.
+It also taught me a lot about CPython like the rotaryio code.
+This assignment makes me feel safer with rotary encoders.

 ## Photointerruptor